nlatham1999/StockDataInterface/README.md

   -get52WeekLow(Symbol) - takes in the stock symbol and returns the 52 week's low.
 If no data is available or if the stock has not been initialized then None is returned

   -get52WeekHigh(Symbol) - takes in the stock symbol and returns the 52 week's high.
 If no data is available or if the stock has not been initialized then None is returned

+  -getVolume(Symbol) - takes in the stock symbol and returns the volume.
+If no data is available or if the stock has not been initialized then None is returned